mutaremalcolm/data_structures_and_algorithms_javascript/README.md

 Let's say we have [1, 2, 3].
 The program has to store this in memory.
 Imagine we have a 64 bit computer.
 Each number is 8 bytes of memory to store this array.
 The computer needs to find 24 bytes of free memory to store this array.

-For recap: A byte consists pf 8 bits.
+For recap: A byte consists of 8 bits.
 A bit is the smallest unit of memory.
 A byte is the smallest addressable unit of memory.

 We have two types of arrays: static and dynamic.

 ## Static Arrays

 Static arrays have fixed size.
 You have to specify the size of the array when you declare it.
-You can't add or remove elements froma a static array.
+You can't add or remove elements from a static array.
 You can only update existing elements.

 ### Big O Notation